Lila Irene Clerides: Biography

+First Lady of Cyprus

 Clerides became First Lady in 1993.
 Upon their elevation to President and First Lady, Archbishop Chrysostomos I of Cyprus, the head of the Church of Cyprus, suggested that Clerides and Clerides have a church wedding, which they did in 1995 at the ages of 76 and 74 respectively.

 In February 1997, Clerides and Clerides undertook an official, six-day state visit to her native India, including Mumbai.
 During her tour, Clerides explained that India's independence movement helped her understand Cyprus' move towards independence from the United Kingdom.
 She also spoke of her admiration for India, saying, "I love India.
 I love the people.
 I love its history.
 I was brought up as an Indian and I have to admit that my pride in India is noticed by everybody.
 I have not changed in that in one iota."

+Death

 Clerides suffered from deteriorating health during her later years.
 She spent several weeks in hospital during the summer of 2007, but was discharged about one week before her death.
-Clerides died at her family home in Meneou, just outside Larnaca, on 6 June 2007, at the age of 85.
-She was survived by her husband, who died in 2013, and daughter, Katherine, who died in 2025.
+Clerides died at Larnaca General Hospital, on 5 June 2007, at age 85.
 She was buried in a family plot in a cemetery in Nicosia.